-College Contributions After a Divorce
+College Contributions After A Divorce

-South Jersey Divorce Attorneys
+South Jersey Divorce Lawyers

 According to the College Board, the average annual cost of tuition in 2014-2015 was $31,231 at private colleges, $9,139 for state residents at public colleges and $22,958 for out-of-state residents attending public universities.
 The point is: college isn’t cheap.
 And yet according to Discover Student Loans, out of a survey of 1,000 parents, 77% indicated that they planned on helping their child pay for college.

 Many parents still view it as their duty to help their child obtain a college degree.
 The big question divorced parents face as their children take the SAT and begin applying for college admittance is, “Who is responsible for paying for their kid’s college education?”
 To find out more about college contributions, speak with our South Jersey divorce lawyers for honest counsel and customized solutions to your matter.

 The View of New Jersey Courts

 New Jersey courts tend to view a college education as a necessity and regardless of your personal beliefs, many judges will require that you help pay for your children’s college costs, if it is within your ability to do so.
 If you and your spouse have already agreed to both help pay for your children’s college costs, divorce proceedings can continue smoothly on.

 Often times, however, this area of divorce can become contentious, with spouses disagreeing on: